VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the Hyundai Tucson offers barely noticeable more room – 620 L compared to 602 L. That’s a difference of about 18 L.
+Looking at boot space, the Hyundai Tucson offers barely more boot space – 620 L compared to 602 L. That’s a difference of about 18 L.

-When it comes to payload, Hyundai Tucson slightly takes the win – 545 kg compared to 490 kg.
+When it comes to payload, the Hyundai Tucson carries a bit more – 545 kg compared to 490 kg.
 That’s a difference of about 55 kg.

 Who wins the race in the data check?